28/04/2017 – 08:00 AM to 3:15 PM

-On Friday, April 28, 200 French-speaking youth from Great Vancouver are expected to come to Simon Fraser University’s (SFU) Burnaby campus for a day of festivities centred on the pride of being Canadian and bilingual, a value being celebrated this year for the 150th anniversary of confederation.
+On Friday, April 28, 200 French-speaking youth from Great Vancouver came to Simon Fraser University’s (SFU) Burnaby campus for a day of festivities centred on the pride of being Canadian and bilingual, a value being celebrated this year for the 150th anniversary of confederation.

-Many activities and games will be part of the program, in addition to workshops on 5 current challenges:
+Many activities and games were part of the program, in addition to workshops on 5 current challenges:

 - 1- Proud to celebrate cultural diversity